JezzerK/synthesize/README.md

 ---

 ## Installation (Developer Mode)
-Until it’s live on the Chrome Web Store, you can test locally:
+It's live on the Chrome Web Store, but you can run locally by:

 1. Download the latest release ZIP from this repo.
 2. Extract it to a folder.